Comper Mouse

 The Comper Mouse was a 1930s British three-seat cabin monoplane designed by Nicholas Comper, and built by the Comper Aircraft Company at Heston Aerodrome in 1933.

 The Mouse was a low-wing monoplane touring aircraft, powered by a 130 hp (97 kW) de Havilland Gipsy Major piston engine.
 Construction was mainly of fabric-covered spruce wood frames, with some plywood-covered sections.
-It had folding wings, retractable main landing gear and fixed tailskid.
+It had folding wings, retractable main landing gear and a fixed tailskid.
 Accommodation was for the pilot and two passengers, accessible via a sliding framed canopy, plus an additional luggage locker.

 Development

 The Comper Mouse was a low-wing cantilever monoplane that was promoted as being suitable for use by private owners, for air taxi services, or other forms of commercial operation.
 It was designed to cruise at 130 mph across a distance of up to 600 miles.
 The aircraft could accommodate up to three people within its cabin.
 The two front seats in the cabin were arranged side-by-side, an arrangement that was viewed as favourable for the instruction of student pilots as well as being easier for conversing.
-Either seat could be unfastened and slid rearwards so that the non-piloting occupant could move back to comfortably communicate with the person in the third seat, which was placed in a central position behind the two forward seat.
+Either seat could be unfastened and slid rearwards so that the non-piloting occupant could move back to comfortably communicate with the person in the third seat, which was placed in a central position behind the two forward seats.
 The Mouse also featured a patented sliding roof over the cabin.
 This roof could be opened mid-flight to aid in visibility when approaching an airport under unfavourable weather conditions or in advance of performing a forced landing in which the aircraft potentially turning over was a risk.

 The Mouse was furnished with several noteworthy features for the era; one of the more difficult engineering challenges was its adoption of a retractable landing gear arrangement, which Comper pursued a patent for.
 Each wheel (and its associated axle) was carried upon a series of welded square steel tubes; the manner in which these were arranged, placing bronze blocks against rubber pads, permitted it to slide up and down.
 The front of each unit was supported by a torque tube that was carried behind the front spar; the rotation of this tube moved the whole unit, which could either be swung up into the wing between the spars or deployed downwards prior to landing.
 Each unit was locked in the up or down positions using spring-loaded pins that would engage with fittings on specially-strengthened ribs.
 These pins were automatically withdrawn when the torque tubes were turned.
 This mechanism was claimed to be relatively easy to work, each unit being controlled by an individual lever and both levels being located between the front seats in close proximity to one another.
 Furthermore, a red warning lamp, which automatically lit up if the throttle was pulled back when the wheels were in still retracted, was present amongst the cockpit instrumentation.